Working with Complex and Difficult-to-Treat Patients: A VIRTUAL Conference for Psychiatrists in Training

 Cost: FREE for psychiatrists in training, but requires registration

-At the conclusion of this two-day conference, residents should be able to:
+At the conclusion of this virtual conference, residents should be able to:

 - Empathically describe the human struggles and common dynamics underlying treatment-refractoriness, encompassing both the patient’s and the treatment’s contribution to impasse